captivationsoftware/react-sticky/README.md

 #### relative _(default: false)_
-Set `relative` to `true` if the `<Sticky />` element will be rendered within an overflowing `<StickyContainer />` (e.g. `style={{ overflowY: 'auto' }}`) and you want the `<Sticky />` behavior to react to scroll events only within that container.
+Set `relative` to `true` if the `<Sticky />` element will be rendered within an overflowing `<StickyContainer />` (e.g. `style={{ overflowY: 'auto' }}`) and you want the `<Sticky />` behavior to react to events only within that container.

 #### disableCompensation _(default: false)_